The Syriac Maronite Church is an integration of three traditions:

 The Service of the Holy Mysteries develops three themes: 1) humanity’s creation in God’s image; 2)deep awareness of God’s mercy toward sinful people; 3) joyful praise of the Trinity.

 The tone of the service is simple and direct in the monastic spirit of its founder, St. Maron.
-A balance is achieved between the hiddenness and presence of God in Jesus.
+A balance is achieved between the hiddenness and the presence of God in Jesus.

 The worshiper becomes involves in a human-divine drama which unfolds before and within him and makes once a sharer in the Kingdom.
 The Mysteries/Sacraments become the meeting point for the believer and God.